January 4, 2024

 Trevor Gardiner

-Simply put: Excess is an upfront amount you pay for medical treatment or hospital visits before your insurer steps in to cover the rest.
+In health insurance, the excess is the upfront amount your employees pay for medical treatment or hospital visits before their insurer steps in to cover the rest.

-How does excess influence what you pay following an accident or illness?
+How does excess impact what your employees pay after an accident or illness?

 Excess, also known as a deductible, is a pre-agreed amount that the policyholder must pay out-of-pocket before the insurance company covers the rest of the claim.

-It's a fixed amount specified in your insurance policy that directly affects how much you pay when making a health insurance claim.
+As an employer, it's a fixed amount specified in your employees' insurance policy that directly affects how much they pay when making a health insurance claim.

 For example:

-Suppose you have a health plan with a €150 inpatient policy excess.
+Suppose your employee has a health plan with a €150 inpatient policy excess.

-But why do you need to pay an excess if you have health insurance?
+But why do your employees need to pay an excess if they have health insurance?

-We get you!
-After all, the whole point of health insurance is to cover your treatment costs.
+After all, the whole point of health insurance is to cover your employees’ treatment costs.

 Here's the deal: